 Does vitamin C serum cause pimples?

 Vitamin C serum isn’t known to cause pimples.
-In many cases, vitamin C is a wonderful ally to oily skin types or those experiencing clogged pores.
+In many cases, vitamin C is a wonderful ally to oily skin types, especially for those experiencing clogged pores.
 But if you have sensitive skin, you may experience redness, itching or irritation with certain vitamin C forms, so be sure to use a product with a vitamin C your skin tolerates.
 Remember to patch-test the product before applying it to your face and discontinue use if you experience any adverse reactions.

 Should I use 10% or 20% vitamin C serum?

 You may be wondering, “What percent vitamin C is best?”—the concentration of vitamin C that’s best for your skin varies depending on your skin type and concerns.
 For those new to vitamin C, we recommend starting with a lower concentration and gradually increasing to a higher concentration.
 For sensitive skin, it’s best to use a lower concentration of vitamin C or consult a dermatologist for advice.
 Always do a patch test on your skin before applying it to your face.